fashberg/XTouchMini-Davinci-Resolve-Midi-Adapter/README.md

 ### Keymappings

-* You have to use the DaVinci Resolve Mapping (Menue->DaVinci Resolve->Keyboard Customization...)
+* You must use the DaVinci Resolve Mapping (Menu->DaVinci Resolve->Keyboard Customization...)
-* For moving Keyframes you also have to map:
+* For moving Keyframes you also must do the following mappings:

 ![prefs1](images/prefs1.png)